lukso-network/tools-lukso-cli-deprecated/docs/cli_network_validator_describe_byKey.md

 ## cli network validator describe byKey

-Show detailed status of the validators as deposited in the Deposit Contract
+Show detailed status of the validators as deposited in the DepositDetails Contract

 ### Synopsis

-Show detailed status of the validators as deposited in the Deposit Contract.
+Show detailed status of the validators as deposited in the DepositDetails Contract.

 ```
 cli network validator describe byKey [flags]